-Traditional application process for Certified Scrum Trainers
+Traditional application process for becoming a Certified Scrum Trainer® (CST)

 Receive your license to teach Certified ScrumMaster and Certified Scrum Product Owner courses